 There are three different ideas for the athletics stadium.
 The first: If a Bundesliga club is planning a new stadium, an athletics track can be temporarily installed, which can be dismantled after the games.
 The second possibility: A temporary stadium that can be completely rebuilt after the games.
 As a third option, we would like to ask whether North Rhine-Westphalia, as Germany's largest federal state, should have a multi-functional stadium for around 25.000 spectators, which could be temporarily expanded to accommodate 60.000 spectators in which national and international athletics competitions can also be held in the future.
 It is important to us to work out an ecologically and economically sustainable concept together with the people who live here.
 To this end, the use of sports facilities that already exist today and have been temporarily constructed is a priority.
 90 percent of the sports facilities for the Games already exist today and are used weekly, monthly or annually.

-The Games are not a mandatory prerequisite for investments in public transport, but 2032 is a concrete target date, which allow innovative and infrastructurally important projects for the metropolitan region to be implemented more quickly.
-This is the value of possible games in 2032, and they can be a motor for people to benefit more quickly and sustainably from investments in infrastructure (networked mobility) and digitisation between the Rhine and Ruhr.
-To give a concrete example: In Munich, the 1972 Olympic Games significantly accelerated the construction of underground and suburban railways.
-Today, almost 50 years later, the city still benefits from the investments made at that time.
-One example: If the existing rail network is digitized, it will be possible to offer 40 percent more capacity utilization in long-distance public transport without building one kilometer of rail.
-The increase for local public transport is 20 percent.
-This can increase the frequency immensely, which is already possible today.
-Olympia 2032 could be a great accelerator here and would free up the necessary funds more quickly.
+The Games are not a mandatory prerequisite for investments in public transport, but with a target date or a decade project, innovative and infrastructurally important projects for the metropolitan region can be realized more quickly.
+Therein lies the value of potential games on the Rhine and Ruhr.
+They can be a driver for people to benefit more quickly and sustainably from investments in infrastructure (networked mobility) and digitization in the metropolitan region.
+To give a concrete example: In Munich, the 1972 Olympic Games significantly accelerated the construction of subways and commuter trains.
+Today, almost 50 years later, the city is still benefiting from the investments made at that time.
+The Olympics could be a major accelerator here and would free up the necessary funds more quickly.

-The great opportunity offered by the Games 2032 is to decisively advance essential future topics that concern the region, such as networked mobility and digitization.
-The Olympic Games with 2032 as the target date can be a motor for people to benefit more quickly and sustainably from investments in the infrastructure of mobility and digitisation in the region.
-These issues are driven, not FOR the Games, but THROUGH the Games.
-For example, the subway and tramway at the 1972 Games in Munich, which is still sustainable, almost 50 years after the Games.
+The great opportunity presented by the Olympic and Paralympic Games is to decisively advance essential future issues that concern the region, such as networked mobility and digitization.
+The Olympics can be a motor for people to benefit more quickly and sustainably from investments in mobility and digitization infrastructure in the region Rhein Ruhr.
+These topics are driven, not FOR the Games, but THROUGH the Games.

-There will always be travel to the Olympic and Paralympic Games - regardless of which continent and country they take place in.
-In the Region, as a conurbation in the heart of Europe, the journey to the Games is comparatively short due to the special location and climatic conditions: The planned locations can all be reached by around 220 million people within about six hours by train.
-Brisbane, which wants to apply with Queensland, reaches only 10 million people within a radius of 600 km.
-Our goal is also to be the first plastic-free games.
-That Olympic and Paralympic Games will be without plastic should be a matter of course in 2032.
-But why doesn’t we take important steps in this direction already today through possible games on the way to this goal?
-Furthermore, we can welcome 641.000 people in the stadiums and arenas at the same time thanks to the existing sports facility concept.
-Sports such as handball, basketball, swimming, horse riding, hockey or volleyball in front of 40.000 to 50.000 spectators.
-This would be unique in the history of the games and we could give the sport back to the games.
+The journey to the Olympic and Paralympic Games will always be there - regardless of which continent and country they take place in.
+On the Rhine and Ruhr, as a conurbation in the heart of Europe, the journey is comparatively small from a climatic point of view due to the special location: The planned locations can all be reached by over 220 million people within six hours by train.
+Our goal is also to be the first plastic-free Games.
+It should go without saying that the Olympic and Paralympic Games will be plastic-free in the 2030s.
+But on the way there, why not initiate important steps in this area through possible Games today?
+Furthermore, the existing sports facility concept means that we can already welcome 641,000 people to stadiums and arenas at the same time without having to build new ones.
+Sports like handball, basketball, swimming, horseback riding, field hockey or volleyball in front of 40,000 to 50,000 spectators.
+That would be unique in the history of the Games and we could give the sport back to the People.

 Any type of major event - sporting, cultural or political - requires additional security measures.
 This applies to the German National League matches as well as World Cup or European Championship matches and celebrations such as the 30th anniversary of the fall of the Berlin Wall.
 Our vision is to develop an ecologically and economically sustainable concept together with the people who live here.

-We are planning to draw up a serious implementation budget by summer 2020, which will show all the opportunities and risks.
-It is important to us to develop an ecologically and economically sustainable concept together with the people who live here.
-To this end, the use of sports facilities that already exist today and have been temporarily constructed is a priority.
-90% of the sports facilities for the Games are already in place and are used weekly, monthly or annually.
-We advertise to the people that they place their trust in us.
-In the projects in which our founder Michael Mronz has been involved to date (e.g. World and European Equestrian Games in Aachen, World Championships in Athletics in Berlin), the planned implementation budget has always been adhered to or has even been better managed than previously planned.
+We are currently working on the budget to run the Olympic & Paralympic games.
+Basically, it is important to us to create an ecologically and economically sustainable concept together with the people on the Rhine and Ruhr.
+To this end, the focus is on the use of sports facilities that already exist today and those that have been built temporarily.
+90% of the sports facilities for the Games already exist today and are used on a weekly, monthly or annual basis.
+There will be no construction ruins after the Games.
+We advertise to people that they have confidence in us.
+In the projects in which our founder Michael Mronz has been involved so far (e.g. World Equestrian Games and European Equestrian Games in Aachen, World Championships in Athletics in Berlin), the planned implementation budget has always been maintained or even better than previously planned.

-Independent surveys came to the conclusion that between 66 and 70 percent of people welcome our concept of ecologically and economically sustainable games.
-In the more than 80 dialogue events that we have held in 2019 (in 2020 there will be more than 120), we have received even stronger support in some cases, often combined with the call to continue along this path together and to work on the concept.
-Because it is not about us, but about the people in the Rhine-Ruhr region.
-Not FOR, but THROUGH the Olympic and Paralympic Games in 2032, we can decisively advance essential future topics in North Rhine-Westphalia - such as networked mobility and digitalisation - with 2032 as our target date.
-That is the real vision behind the Games in the region.
-In addition to the positive effects that will have on sport.
-Sport plays an important and supporting role in our society and can be brought back into focus through the Olympic and Paralympic Games at home.
+Independent surveys, concluded that between 66 and 70 percent of people welcome our concept of ecologically and economically sustainable games.
+In the more than 250 dialog events we have held so far, we have in some cases experienced even stronger support, often combined with the call to continue on this path together and to work on the concept.
+Because it's not about us, but about the people in the Rhine-Ruhr region.
+Not FOR, but THROUGH the Olympic and Paralympic Games, we can decisively advance essential future topics in NRW - such as networked mobility and digitization.
+That is the real vision behind the Games on Rhine and Ruhr.
+In addition to the positive effects that will have on sports.
+Sport plays an important and supporting role in our society and can be brought back into focus through Olympic and Paralympic Games in our own country.
+Sport as a supporting role in society was again explicitly emphasized by the UN in a resolution in December 2020.